-Never use DOT 5 brake fluid!
-It is silicone-based and purple in color.
+Never user DOT 5 brake fluid!
+This is based on silicone oil and is colored purple.
 Oil seals and brake lines are not designed for DOT 5 brake fluid.

 Avoid contact between brake fluid and painted parts.
 Brake fluid attacks paint!
 Use only clean brake fluid from a sealed container!

-- Move the brake fluid reservoir mounted on the handlebar to a horizontal position.

-- Remove screws 1.

-- Remove cover 2 with membrane 3.

-- Press the brake caliper onto the brake disc by hand in order to push back the brake pistons.
-Make sure that no brake fluid escapes from the brake fluid reservoir.
-If it does, clean it up.
+- Move the brake fluid reservoir mounted on the handlebar to a horizontal position. - Remove screws 1. - Remove cover 2 with membrane 3. - Press the brake piston back to its basic position and make sure that no brake fluid overflows from the brake fluid reservoir. - Install the front brake linings.
+4 ( p.
+86)

-- Info Mak